 Dustin F. works on finishing a fixture that really shows of the rich color and wood grain achieved with the Stickley Oak finish.

 The benches took many hours to construct out of solid White Oak.
-Benches are not a typical fixture we handle, so we had to create fabrication and construction methods to complete them.

 Two of our craftsmen, Dustin D. and Jamie, run parts for the benches through the planer.

-Once installed the benches look beautiful and solidly built for visitors to use.
+Once installed, the benches look beautiful and solidly built for visitors to use.

 Finishing the benches also took time, about an hour per bench just to stain them with two of our craftsmen working together.
 A completed a single bench weighed 100 lbs.
 According to client specifications, we bolted six of the benches together, doubling the weight for transport.

-Installing the fixtures during an Alaskan winter
+Installing fixtures during an Alaskan winter

-The lockers were the most time consuming and tricky fixture to complete on the install.
+The custom lockers were the most time consuming and tricky fixture to complete on the install.
 It took two days for one of our craftsmen, John, to install the bases for the lockers.
 John had to ensure the bases were level and square before the lockers could go in.

 John stands in one of the three locker bays where he is building the bases.
 He installed the lockers on those bases.